-Characterised by impressive big game viewing and the stunning waters of the Zambezi River, a Lower Zambezi National Park safari has plenty to offer.
+Characterized by impressive big game viewing and the unrelenting waters of the Zambezi River, a Lower Zambezi National Park safari has plenty to offer.
 Set in the sprawling Lower Zambezi Valley, the national park owes its game rich nature to the Zambezi's permanent waters, its many tributaries and oxbow lagoons.
-The river runs along the Zambia/ Zimbabwe border and is a huge attraction for wildlife, with elephant enjoying regular crossings.
-The Zambezi's presence is equally well received by visitors, with canoe safaris an ideal way to view game on both sides of the river.
+The river is a huge attraction for wildlife, with elephant enjoying regular crossings and lion, hyena and leopard sightings common for safari-goers.

 Buffalo and elephant are common sights in the park, with regular sightings along the banks of the Zambezi or, indeed, wading from one side to the other - something that can prove exhilarating if an elephant decides to cross a few feet in front of your canoe.
 Unfortunately giraffe, rhino and cheetah aren't present; however, their absence is alleviated by superb lion, hyena and leopard sightings.

 Birding in the park is exceptional with approximately 350 species recorded.
 Lovers of water birds will be in for a treat: the Zambezi is popular with fish eagles, storks and egrets along with the occasional sighting of ospreys.

 Aside from bird watching both day and night game drives are on offer, the latter affording an insight into the lives of the park's nocturnal residents - it's also a good opportunity to see leopard.
 Walking safaris are the perfect way to really get in touch with the wilderness and can last up to 4 hours should you wish.
 Camps and lodges in the national park avail of a riverside setting, with luxury bush camp accommodation ranging from plush tented suites to spacious chalets.